Miles Davis: 1986–1991: Final years

 Davis followed Tutu with Amandla (1989) and soundtracks to four films: Street Smart, Siesta, The Hot Spot and Dingo.
 His last albums were released posthumously: the hip hop-influenced Doo-Bop (1992) and Miles & Quincy Live at Montreux (1993), a collaboration with Quincy Jones from the 1991 Montreux Jazz Festival where, for the first time in three decades, he performed songs from Miles Ahead, Porgy and Bess, and Sketches of Spain.

 On July 8, 1991, Davis returned to performing material from his past at the 1991 Montreux Jazz Festival with a band and orchestra conducted by Quincy Jones.
 The set consisted of arrangements from his albums recorded with Gil Evans.
 The show was followed by a concert billed as "Miles and Friends" at the Grande halle de la Villette in Paris two days later, with guest performances by musicians from throughout his career, including John McLaughlin, Herbie Hancock and Joe Zawinul.
-In Paris he was awarded a knighthood, the Chevalier of the Legion of Honour by French Culture Minister, Jack Lang, who called him "the Picasso of Jazz."
+In Paris, he was awarded a knighthood, the Chevalier of the Legion of Honour, by the French Culture Minister Jack Lang, who called him "the Picasso of Jazz".
 After returning to America, he stopped in New York City to record material for Doo-Bop and then returned to California to play at the Hollywood Bowl on August 25, his final live performance.

 Personal life

 In 1957, Davis began a relationship with Frances Taylor, a dancer he had met in 1953 at Ciro's in Los Angeles.
 They married in December 1959 in Toledo, Ohio.
 Due to Miles Davis's physical abuse of Frances Taylor, their relationship suffered.
 He later wrote, "Every time I hit her, I felt bad because a lot of it really wasn't her fault but had to do with me being temperamental and jealous."
-One theory for his behavior was that in 1963 he had increased his use of alcohol and cocaine to alleviate joint pain caused by sickle cell anemia.
+One theory about his behavior was that in 1963 he had increased his use of alcohol and cocaine to alleviate joint pain caused by sickle cell anemia.
 He hallucinated, "looking for this imaginary person" in his house while wielding a kitchen knife.
 Soon after the photograph for the album E.S.P.
 (1965) was taken, Taylor left him for the final time.
 She filed for divorce in 1966; it was finalized in February 1968.

 In September 1968, Davis married 23-year-old model and songwriter Betty Mabry.
 In his autobiography, Davis described her as a "high-class groupie, who was very talented but who didn't believe in her own talent".
 Mabry, a familiar face in the New York City counterculture, introduced Davis to popular rock, soul and funk musicians.
 Jazz critic Leonard Feather visited Davis's apartment and was shocked to find him listening to albums by the Byrds, Aretha Franklin and Dionne Warwick.
 He also liked James Brown, Sly and the Family Stone, and Jimi Hendrix, whose group Band of Gypsys particularly impressed Davis.
 Davis filed for divorce from Mabry in 1969, after accusing her of having an affair with Hendrix.